catalyst

 Designing for Athletes

-Horses are riders are athletes.
-They often suffer from pain and injury due to the impact of the sport.
-Success as an equestrian depends on the ability to communicate with the horse.
-Equipment can make or break this connection, especially saddles.
-Being a lifelong equestrian, I designed a saddle that leverages modern technology for improved performance.
+Riders and horses are athletes.
+They frequently suffer pain and injury due to the high-impact nature of the sport.
+Success as an equestrian depends on a rider’s ability to communicate with their horse.
+Equipment, especially saddles, can make or break this connection.
+As a lifelong equestrian, I set out to design a saddle that leverages modern technology for improved comfort and performance.

 Difficult to Manufacture

-Requiring specialized artisan craftsmen, saddles today are difficult to make and making adjustments is challenging.
+Requiring specialized artisan craftsmen, today’s saddles are difficult to make and adjust.

 Heavy, Outdated Materials